How to Avoid Touching Your Face

 Droplets and particles can also contaminate surfaces people are likely to touch.
 That is why we recommend washing your hands frequently in addition to other virus prevention steps such as practicing social distancing and wearing a well-fitting face mask.

 Frequent touching of the face area is a habit most of us have.
 We brush the hair from our eyes, scratch our noses, rest our chins in our hands, take our glasses on and off, rub our foreheads, and put on and take off our face masks.

-Pay attention to how many times you touch your face in just an hour.
-According to a recent research study, participants touched their faces an average of 23 times per hour.
-Of those touches, 44 percent came in contact with mucous membranes.
-A more recent study found that touching your face may increase your chances of getting COVID-19.
+Pay attention to how many times you touch your face in an hour.
+According to one research study, participants touched their faces an average of 23 times per hour, and of those touches, 44 percent came in contact with mucous membranes.
+Another study found that touching your face may increase your chances of getting COVID-19.

 How to Stop Touching Your Face

-Fortunately, the same study on how many times a person touches their face also found that by making the participants aware of how often they touched their faces and teaching them how it has the potential to spread illness, they were less likely to touch their faces.
+Fortunately, the same study on how many times a person touches their face also found that by making the participants aware of how often they touched their faces and making them aware of how it has the potential to spread illness, they were less likely to touch their faces.

 We have also come up with other ways you can touch your face less often: